 --ssl (possibly along with

 designate the files explicitly, invoke clients with the

 The server also automatically uses the RSA files created by mysql_ssl_rsa_setup to enable RSA if no explicit RSA options are given.

-If the server is SSL-enabled, clients need only use
+If the server is SSL-enabled, clients use SSL by default for the

-SSL for the connection.
-To specify certificate and key files
+connection.
+To specify certificate and key files explicitly, use

 --ssl-key options to name the

 client-key.pem files, respectively.